Desalination: History

+As of 2000, more than 2000 plants were operated.
+The largest are in Saudi Arabia, Israel, and the UAE; and the biggest plant with a volume of 1,401,000 m3/d is in Saudi Arabia (Ras Al Khair).

+This decade also saw progress in integrating renewable energy sources, such as solar and wind power, into desalination systems.
+Though initially in early stages, these efforts paved the way for more environmentally sustainable desalination practices.

+The 2010s and 2020s marked the emergence of next-generation membranes, including graphene-based membranes, aquaporin-inspired biomimetic membranes, ceramic membranes, and nanocomposites.
+These materials significantly improved water permeability, selectivity, and fouling resistance.

+As of 2021 22,000 plants were in operation In 2024 the Catalan government installed a floating offshore plant near the port of Barcelona and purchased 12 mobile desalination units for the northern region of the Costa Brava to combat the severe drought.

+In 2012, cost averaged $0.75 per cubic meter.
+By 2022, that had declined (before inflation) to $0.41.
+Desalinated supplies are growing at a 10%+ compound rate, doubling in abundance every seven years.

+Between 2024 and 2025, Spain has recently announced a €340 million investment to build Africa's largest desalination plant in Casablanca, demonstrating the growing importance of large-scale desalination infrastructure.

 Applications

 There are now about 21,000 desalination plants in operation around the globe.
 The biggest ones are in the United Arab Emirates, Saudi Arabia, and Israel.
 The world's largest desalination plant is located in Saudi Arabia (Ras Al-Khair Power and Desalination Plant) with a capacity of 1,401,000 cubic meters per day.

 Desalination is currently expensive compared to most alternative sources of water, and only a very small fraction of total human use is satisfied by desalination.
 It is usually only economically practical for high-valued uses (such as household and industrial uses) in arid areas.
 However, there is growth in desalination for agricultural use and highly populated areas such as Singapore or California.
 The most extensive use is in the Persian Gulf.

 While noting costs are falling, and generally positive about the technology for affluent areas in proximity to oceans, a 2005 study argued, "Desalinated water may be a solution for some water-stress regions, but not for places that are poor, deep in the interior of a continent, or at high elevation.
 Unfortunately, that includes some of the places with the biggest water problems.", and, "Indeed, one needs to lift the water by 2000 m, or transport it over more than 1600 km to get transport costs equal to the desalination costs."